danaimat/SwiftUIPlayground/README.md

 # SwiftUIPlayground

-The project contains views with example for:
+The project contains views with examples for:
 - View Modifiers
 - State Updates
 - State and Binding